Intrinsic measurement errors for the speed of light in vacuum: Minimal uncertainty of speed-of-light measurements

 {\em independent of frequency}: the gain in quantum mechanical sensitivity due to longer dimensionless evolution time for more energetic photons is exactly cancelled by the increased perturbation of the metric.

-In an experiment, the measurement time is bound by the finite photon-storage time of the photons in the cavity.
-While obtaining optimal bounds including photon loss requires mixed state q-pet \cite{escher_general_2011,Kolodynski10}, the sensitivity cannot be better than that obtained from the pure states from which the state is mixed \cite{Braun10}.
-For a cavity of length $L$ and finesse $F$, $T=L F/(\pi c)$.
+In an experiment, the measurement time is bounded {from above} by the finite photon-storage time of the photons in the cavity.
+While obtaining optimal bounds including photon loss requires mixed state q-pet \cite{escher_general_2011,Kolodynski10}, the sensitivity cannot be better than that obtained from the pure states from which the state is mixed \cite{Braun10}. {For known dissipation and decoherence mechanisms one can try to find an adapted optimal state.
+However, the sensitivity cannot be better than if one had access to the full system and its environment.
+For photon loss the environment can be modelled by additional modes coupled to the central mode by beam-splitter couplings, and including such ancilla modes cannot improve the estimation of a parameter of the original system when optimized over all initial states \cite{fraisse_hamiltonian_2016,boixo_generalized_2007}, if the ancillas are independent of the $c$ we are interested in (which is the case for the modes outside the cavity and hence outside the space-time region considered).
+Our q-pet bound calculated for the ideal situation without photon loss therefore remains valid, but can in general in the presence of dissipation or decoherence not be reached anymore.} For a cavity of length $L$ and finesse $F$, {the measurement time is bounded by} $T=L F/(\pi c)$.
 This leads to an optimal number of photons {\em independent of the length of the cavity}, $n\sim \lambda/(l_{\rm Pl} F^{1/2})$.
 For numerical estimates we use in the following a standard situation: visible light with $\lambda=500$\,nm, a finesse $F=10000$, and $L=1000$\,m.
 The optimal $n$ for the optimal state is then $n\sim 10^{26}$, and the minimal uncertainty $\delta c/c \sim l_{\rm Pl}/(L F^{1/2}) \sim 10^{-40}$.

 For $\ket{\psi_{\rm coh}}$, equating (\ref{eq:dccoh}) and (\ref{eq:dcGR}) leads to $n_{\rm opt} \sim(L\lambda^2/(l_{\rm Pl}^2 c T))^{2/3}$, and a minimal uncertainty